michaelrkytch/michaelrkytch.github.io/_posts/2015-05-26-clj-interop-require.md

 categories: [Programming, Clojure, Interop]
 ---

 One of the arguments for using Clojure on the server side is its deep interoperability with Java.
 Using Java libraries from a Clojure program generally works seamlessly, although there are pitfalls due to the "impedance mismatch" between OO and functional languages.
 But what if you want to write a library in Clojure for use in a Java server?
 There are some useful, though confusing, features for fitting your code into existing interface and class hierarchies.
-See Chas Emerick's excellent [flowchart](http://cemerick.com/2011/07/05/flowchart-for-choosing-the-right-clojure-type-definition-form/) for choosing the right Clojure type definition form.
+See Chas Emerick's indispensable [flowchart](http://cemerick.com/2011/07/05/flowchart-for-choosing-the-right-clojure-type-definition-form/) for choosing the right Clojure type definition form.

 In particular, `defrecord` and `deftype` give you very convenient ways to define classes with Clojure implementations.
 Unfortunately, using these classes from a Java program can be a bit awkward.
 A Java programmer expects a library to expose classes that can either be directly instantiated or which are provided by factory methods in the API.